Stress, stress ... stress!

 One particularly distressing aspect of Japanese Knotweed is its ability to spread, and people are finding that they cannot sell their property because of Japanese Knotweed being rampant next door.
 Remember that this weed can infiltrate concrete and you’ll understand why people may not want to move in somewhere that has housed Japanese Knotweed.

-On top of that, and even more worryingly, people are finding that they cannot acquire a second mortgage or remortgage their property, because Japanese Knotweed is nearby or is part of their property.
+On top of that, and even more worryingly, people are finding that they cannot remortgage their property or sell it to a mortgage buyer, because Japanese Knotweed is nearby or is onpart of their property.
 It is a serious issue, and unless a clear solution is presented to a property owner, it can result in the owner being trapped in a property, unable to sell.

 The big reason for all of this is the ability for Japanese Knotweed to go deep underground and spread quickly.
 There have been cases where Knotweed has attacked the foundations of a property, therefore making it difficult for the property to be anything but a liability.